Troubleshooting Posit Team

 WHERE "value" != "default"

-By default Snowflake assigns secondary roles as ALL.
+By default, Snowflake assigns secondary roles as ALL.
 If your account has modified this default behavior, users may encounter authentication issues.
-In that case, ensure that the default role for any user authenticating to the Posit Team App is set to one of the application roles for the Native App.
-The core issue here is that the authentication into the application uses your default role and all application roles are inferred from that role only if you have secondary roles disabled.
-There are two solutions we are aware of:
+In that case, users authenticating to the Posit Team Native App must set their default role to one of the application roles for Posit Team.
+Snowflake authentication into Posit Team uses your default role; when secondary roles are disabled, the system can only infer application roles from the default role.

 Workbench hangs in PENDING state after high memory usage

-Unfortunately the Snowflake SPCS container runtime does not offer primitives within the same container to limit the memory used by particular users.
+Unfortunately, the Snowpark Container Services (SPCS) container runtime does not offer primitives to limit the memory available to a user within the same container.
 We are investigating approaches for protecting the service from out of memory issues.

 For an immediate fix, see the stop and start docs to suspend the Workbench service and restart it.